Hand-coloured engraving on paper

 He recorded pleasant exchanges between Māori and Europeans; the group on the far left are almost affectionately engaged; French sailors are helping Māori pull in a net; animated conversations are taking place in the middle right.

-Other contacts made between La Favorite’s crew and Māori included meetings with the chiefs Pōmare and Rewa and also with a “female cohort” which invaded the ship one night, an event to which Captain Laplace turned a blind eye.
+Other contacts made between the crew of the Favorite and Māori included meetings with the chiefs Pōmare and Rewa and also with a ‘female cohort’, which invaded the ship one night, an event to which Captain Laplace turned a blind eye.

-He did not, however, when he and his crew witnessed savage scenes involving cannibalism having come upon a war party returning from the South.
-In a clear reference to current French philosophical notions of the Noble Savage inspired by Rousseau, Laplace wrote:
+He did not, however, when he and his crew witnessed savage scenes involving cannibalism, having come upon a war party returning from the South.
+In a clear reference to current French philosophical notions of the ‘noble savage’ inspired by Jean-Jacques Rousseau, Laplace wrote:

 Tirohanga Whānui: Views from the Past, Te Kōngahu Museum of Waitangi, 15 April to 15 September 2017